amized/react-sequencer/README.md

 ## Injected Props

 #### `current: String `
-Your wrapped component gets passed the step name of the current step of either the In Sequence or the Out Sequence.
+Your wrapped component gets passed the step name of the current step of either the `in` Sequencer or the `out` Sequencer.